tekktrik/parallel64/README.md

-# TekkPort
+# parallel64
-Tekkport is a python package for working with parallel ports in a 64-bit system environment
+parallel64 is a python package for working with parallel ports in a 64-bit Windows environment